mlcourses/lab-1-blog-post-group6_cs281/post.md

 We tested the power output of different locations in breadboard by connecting a wire, one end of the wire to the testing hole in breadboard and other in the Logic Indicators.
 If there was +5volts, the red light lit up and if there was 0volts then the green light lit up in the Logic Indicators.
 We also noticed that the floating pins (holes with 5 columns) was nither high or low.
 This makes sense since at the moment, we hadn't connected anything to the floating pin, meaning we had no power brought to the floating pins.

 After understanding the basics of how the breadboard is connected and how the power (+5 volts and 0 volts) were supplied throughout the breadboard (using brown and green wires), we moved towards building our first LED light circuit.
 To light the LED bulb, we connected the long side of the LED bulb to +5 volts and the short side to GND.
 We learned that the long and short side matters since current only flows in one direction through an LED.
-After this, we also connected a resistor inbetween pulling the power from +5volts (brown wire row) which made sure LED was recieving the volts needed.
+After this, we also connected a resistor inbetween pulling the power from +5volts (brown wire row) which made sure LED was receiving the volts needed.

 Next, we substituted the function generator for the +5 volts input into our LED circuit.
 The function generator helped us control the Hz, Frequency and other minor things which was not controlled earlier when we directly plugged power from +5 volts (Brown wire row).
 After connecting with the function generator, we set the switch to square wave.
 We also set the top switch to "1".
 We changed the other top switch to Hz from KHz.
 We set the right slider to the top setting as well since we wanted the max voltage.
 The slider change meant we were accessing different fractions of our max voltage of +5 volts.
 After successfully connecting our LED circuit with function generator, our LED light up.
 We also noticed that 1Hz slowed down the blinking frequency.
 Setting it to 10Hz made the light blink faster than ever before.
 We learned that AMP was the power in Volts.